bbauska/JS-Basics-Unlock/README.md

 <h3 id="">7.5.1 Composition over Inheritance</h3>

-The principle of \"composition over inheritance\" suggests that objects get their behavior and state from containing other objects rather than inheriting from a superclass.
+The principle of &quot;composition over inheritance&quot; suggests that objects get their behavior and state from containing other objects rather than inheriting from a superclass.
 This approach can lead to more modular and easier-to-understand systems, as it promotes the design of small, reusable entities.

 Composition avoids the pitfalls of deep inheritance hierarchies, which can become cumbersome and fragile.
-Instead of asking, \"What object is this?\" we ask, \"What can this object do?\'i, focusing on capabilities rather than lineage.
+Instead of asking, &quot;What object is this?&quot; we ask, &quot;What can this object do?&#39;i, focusing on capabilities rather than lineage.

 ![](./images/image192.jpg){width="14.836398731408574in"